PushToSky/PushToSky/README.md

 🛰️ Sensor data processing with Kalman filter Filters and smooths noisy mobile sensor data, providing a more reliable position estimate of the telescope's direction.

-✨ Star calibration and correction Through one-star or multi-point teaching, the system can correct sensor errors – ensuring even more precise targeting.
+✨ Star calibration and correction Through one-star teaching, the system can correct sensor errors – ensuring even more precise targeting.

 🌐 Client-server connection Phone data is sent to the PC via Wi-Fi, where the system displays the current direction, suggests movements, and allows orientation using a virtual sky.